Interesting read taken from Big Rigs 26 Feb 2016 - edited

 This upgrade can even be done when attempting you next licence upgrade such as stepping up to MC.

-Weekly we deal with a class of people upgrading their HR or HC licence up to the MC class.
+Weekly we deal with students who are upgrading their HR or HC licence up to the MC class into a road ranger.

 "While the above story is of interest, it does lean slightly towards getting the synchromesh over the non- synchromesh licence.
 In our experience we would always suggest a Road Ranger over a synchromesh licence for one reason.